andreferreira04/andreferreira04/README.md

 # 👋 Hello!
 I'm André Ferreira

-🎓 **Obsessed with tech!**
+🖥️ **Junior Software Developer | Full Stack Trainee @ Helppier**\
+🌱 Currently finishing my degree on Computer Engineering.\
 🚀 Passionate about what tech can bring to the world.

 ---